RoshanArun/RoshanArun/README.md

 ## Hi there, I'm Roshan Arun 👋
 ----

-I'm a Software Engineering student at ASU with a passion for open source, cutting-edge tools, and hands-on learning.
-My expertise spans front-end development, iOS mobile development, and C++ programming.
-I’m proficient in Swift, C++, HTML, CSS, JavaScript, and frameworks like React, jQuery, and Djinni.
+I'm a Software Engineering student at ASU with a deep passion for open-source projects, building innovative solutions, and always learning through hands-on experience.
+With expertise spanning front-end development, iOS mobile development, and C++ programming, I’m constantly exploring new technologies and striving to make impactful contributions to the software industry.

 ## 2024 Internship 🚀